Planning your next trip and want to know more about the journey from Milan to Venice by train? Look no further!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-Frecciarossa high-speed trains from Milan to Venice can travel at speeds of up to 217 mph (350 km/h).
-The fastest journey time by train from Milan to Venice is 3 hours and 39 minutes.
+The fastest journey time by train from Milan to Venice is 2 hours and 12 minutes.

-The first train from Milan to Venice leaves at 11:33 from Milan Central.
+The first train from Milan to Venice leaves at 05:10.
 Times and services may vary during weekends and holidays.

-The last train from Milan to Venice leaves at 23:33 from Milan Central.
+The last train from Milan to Venice leaves at 23:33.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Milan to Venice cover a distance of around 152 miles (245 km) during the journey.